 If your treatment is causing back pain, talk to your doctor about alternate therapies, or at least symptomatic pain relief.

 Regardless of the source of your pain, keep a positive mental state and have confidence in your therapies.
-This is key to insure the success of treatment and the resolution of your cancer symptoms.
+This is key to ensure the success of treatment and the resolution of your cancer symptoms.